 You can view the entire text of Accounting Policy of the company for the latest year.

-The financial statements are prepared in accordance with Indian Generally Accepted Accounting Principles (GAAP) under the historical cost convention on accrual basis.
-GAAP comprises mandatory accounting standards as prescribed under Sec.133 of the Companies Act, 2013 (“the act”) read with Rule 7 of the Companies (Accounts) Rules 2014 and the provisions of the Act (to the extent notified).
-Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to the existing accounting standard requires a change in the accounting policy hitehrto in use.
+The financial statements are prepared in accordance with Indian Generally Accepted Accounting Principles ("IGAAP") under the historical cost convention on accrual basis.
+IGAAP comprises mandatory accounting standards as prescribed under Section 133 of the Companies Act, 2013 ("the act") read with Companies (Accounts) Rules 2006 and the provisions of the Act (to the extent notified).
+Accounting policies have been consistently applied except where a newly issued accounting standard is initially adopted or a revision to the existing accounting standard requires a change in the accounting policy here to in use.

 Export Incentives